skip-pay/django-is-core/docs/filters.rst

             return formfield.widget

-Field filter
+Field Filter
 ^^^^^^^^^^^^

+There are two possibilities:

-There is two possibilities.
-If filter has set choices attribute, filter is always select box with filter choices.
-If not filter is obtained from model field by using method ``formfield``.
+1. If the filter has a ``choices`` attribute set, the filter is always rendered as a select box with those choices
+2. Otherwise, the filter widget is obtained from the model field using the ``formfield()`` method

-Method/Resource filter
+Method/Resource Filter
 ^^^^^^^^^^^^^^^^^^^^^^

-There is applied same rule as for field filter, but if choices is not defined is returned simple text input.
+The same rule applies as for field filters, but if ``choices`` is not defined, a simple text input is returned.